Hi-Angel/notes-backup/tla+.md

     ```

     Invariants are most useful with quantifiers *(like ∀, ∃, etc.)*

+    **Important**: if an invariant ignored/doesn't work, that means you have to go to `Model Overview` tab, find `Invariants` widget and "Add" the invariant name there.
+Doesn't seem to be any way around that problem currently.
 * Nondeterminism: allows testing multiple inputs each of which can potentially happen:
   * `with`: inside block below the `roll` can be any of the 6 values, so the checker will try all 6:
         ```